See Cape Cod Campground List and Best Campgrounds below.

 The Cape Cod Canal was built starting in 1909 along part of the old waterway and the river is no longer visible except where it enters the canal from the stream that comes south from Great Herring Pond in Plymouth.

-Grey Gables, the private railroad station of Grover Cleveland
+Grey Gables, the private railroad station of Grover Cleveland when he lived on Cape Cod |

 Archaeological excavations at the trading post site were done in the 1850s and again in the 1920s, which led, according to museum literature, to the construction in 1930 of a replica building on the original foundation.
 Nearby, you can visit the old restored railroad station called Grey Gables, used in the 1890s by US President Grover Cleveland.
 After a short walk on the driveway you find a replica Dutch windmill built by artist Joseph Jefferson, a friend of Cleveland's.